 However, if you had any problem answering in the affirmative above, then you know what you must do 🙂

-Luckily, our team of passionate clean energy lovers have already reviewed the top 10 best portable solar generators for this year for you.
+Luckily, our team of passionate clean energy lovers has already reviewed the top 10 best portable solar generators for this year for you.

 Happy shopping 🙂